Vintageinfo – All About Vintage Lighting

 Helo Leuchten

-Helo Leuchten brass desk lamp was used as a prop in the film Ballon from 2018
+Helo Leuchten brass desk lamp was used as a set decoration in the film Ballon from 2018